varabyte/kobweb/README.md

 to add a *remote JVM debug* configuration to your IDE.

 > [!IMPORTANT]
+> For remote debugging to work:
+> * The *Debugger Mode* should be set to *Attach to remote JVM*.
-> For remote debugging to work, you need to correctly specify the "Use module classpath" value.
-In general, use the
+> * You need to correctly specify the *Use module classpath* value.
+In general, use the `jvmMain` classpath associated
-> `jvmMain` module for your Kobweb project, e.g. `app.site.jvmMain`.
-If you've refactored your backend code out to
+>   with your Kobweb application, e.g. `app.site.jvmMain`.
+If you've refactored your backend code out to another module,
-> another module, you should be able to use that instead.
+>   you should be able to use that instead.

 At this point, start up your Kobweb server using `kobweb run`.